 Analytical Skills Definition

 These skills apply to multiple fields, not just in traditional data-heavy or analytics roles.
-You can use analytical skills in the workplace for:
+You can use analytical skills in the workplace:

-- Reviewing website traffic data to understand what company tactics are driving people to the site
+- In marketing, to review traffic to the website and understand what is (and isn’t) driving people to the site

-- Identifying seasonal trends to understand the best time to launch a campaign
+- In data analytics, to identify seasonal trends in a company’s sales to understand the best time to launch a campaign

-- Preparing forecasts of the company’s financial performance for the next year
+- In finance, to prepare forecasts of the company’s financial performance for the next year

-- Creating models for the sales team to track their revenue growth
+- In sales, to create models to track revenue growth

 Analytical Skills Examples

-While analytical skills are a type of soft skill, there are also hard skills that can help you be a better analytical thinker.
-Analytical skills examples include data analysis, research, creativity, and communication.
+While analytical skills are a type of soft skill, you may apply hard skills to help you become a better analytical thinker.
+Analytical skills examples include data analysis, logical thinking, research, creativity, and communication.